SanyaGandhi/Monitoring-fault-tolerance/README.md

 # Monitoring-fault-tolerance
 #please someone provide output of it

-    Pattern : Dictionary me values  SubSystemName_SubSytemId as key  and   epoc as value
+    Pattern : newDataDictionaryionary me values  SubSystemName_SubSytemId as key  and   epoc as value

     Mongodb me     KEY  EPOC_VALUE  SUBSYSTEM_NAME  SUB_SYTEM_VALUE
     // think setup it as  SubSystemName_SubSytemId as key  and   epoc as value